 Common Causes of Pedestrian Accidents

-Pedestrians are completely vulnerable and therefore suffer a vastly disproportionate amount of severe injuries and wrongful death when an accident involving a motor vehicle occurs.
-More than 4000 pedestrians in Ontario are injured by a motor vehicle every year.
-Did you know that in 2017 27 people died after being hit by cars?
+Pedestrians are completely vulnerable and, therefore, suffer a vastly disproportionate amount of severe injuries and wrongful death when an accident involving a motor vehicle occurs.
+More than 4000 pedestrians in Ontario are injured by motor vehicles every year.
+Did you know that in 2017, 27 people died after being hit by cars?
 Number were even worse in 2016 – with 39 people dead by the end of the year.

 Hamilton being one of the large cities in Ontario, is the scene of far more pedestrian accidents than most people might realize.
 In fact – Hamilton is the second most dangerous city for pedestrians in Ontario, according to a 2013 study by CBC.
 Hamilton pedestrians are about 42% more likely to be injured compared to the Ontario average rate.
 These are alarming statistics for Hamiltonians who use their own two feet to move around our city.